Reflex Sympathetic Dystrophy (RSD): How to Qualify for Social Security Disability

 The symptoms of RSD include constant burning or throbbing pain, sensitivity to touch or cold, swelling, changes in skin temperature or color, altered skin texture, joint stiffness, muscle spasm or atrophy, and impaired mobility of the affected area.
 In some cases, the symptoms of RSD will spread from the affected area to other parts of the body.
 There may also be a psychological component to the condition in which emotional stress can cause a worsening of the symptoms.

-Even if a claimant’s RSD does not medically equal the criteria for any specific listing, they may still be found disabled based on the physical and/or mental limitations caused by their condition.
-For instance, a person suffering from severe constant pain in their legs and/or arms would be significantly limited in their ability to perform the basic work activities of walking, standing, sitting, and using their arms for repetitive movements.
-Depending on the severity of these limitations, a claimant may be completely precluded from performing any full-time, sustained employment.
+Even if a claimant’s RSD does not medically equal the criteria for any specific listing, they may still be found disabled based on the physical and mental limitations caused by their condition.
+For instance, a person suffering from severe constant pain in their legs or arms would be significantly limited in their ability to perform the essential work activities of walking, standing, sitting, and using their arms for repetitive movements.
+Depending on the severity of these limitations, a claimant may be precluded entirely from performing any full-time, sustained employment.